-Purchasing extra protection within your regular insurance coverage might not always make the priority list.
+Purchasing extra protection combined with your regular crop insurance coverage might not always make the priority list.
 But think about the last time having extra protection really came in handy, on or off your farming operation.
-For example, adding that rental car coverage to your main auto policy might have seemed unnecessary until you found yourself in a jam and were thankful to have it.
+For example, adding that rental car coverage to your main auto policy might have seemed unnecessary until you found yourself in an accident and were thankful to have it.

 Adding endorsements to your multi-peril crop insurance (MPCI) coverage works the same.
 While MPCI is your main coverage, MPCI endorsements are supplemental options available for specific crops, situations and areas of the United States.

-While many endorsements exist to fill in the gaps on your coverage, we’re breaking down the details behind four popular endorsement options — Enhanced Coverage Option (ECO), Supplemental Coverage Option (SCO), Hurricane Insurance Protection – Wind Index (HIP-WI) and Stacked Income Protection (STAX).
+While many endorsements exist to fill in the gaps on your coverage, we’re breaking down the details behind four popular endorsement options — Hurricane Insurance Protection – Wind Index (HIP-WI), Enhanced Coverage Option (ECO), Margin Coverage Option (MCO), Supplemental Coverage Option (SCO), and Stacked Income Protection (STAX).

 Click below to learn more about each endorsement option.